-An employee, whose salary, travel, and subsistence (e) expenses are charged regularly to the general administration and general expenses (GA&GE) pool, takes several business associates on what is clearly a business entertainment trip.
-The entertainment costs of such trips is expressly unallowable because it constitutes entertainment expense prohibited by OMB Circular A-21, and is separately identified by the educational institution.
+(e) An employee, whose salary, travel, and subsistence expenses are charged regularly to the general administration and general expenses (GA&GE) pool, takes several business associates on what is clearly a business entertainment trip.
+The entertainment costs of such trips is expressly unallowable because it constitutes entertainment expense prohibited by Appendix A to Part 220, and is separately identified by the educational institution.
 The educational institution does not regularly include its GA&GE in any indirect-expense allocation base.
 In these circumstances, the employee's travel and subsistence expenses would be directly associated costs for identification with the unallowable entertainment expense.
 However, unless this type of activity constituted a significant part of the employee's regular duties and responsibilities on which his salary was based, no part of the employee's salary would be required to be identified as a directly associated cost of the unallowable entertainment expense.

-CAS 9905.506 -- Cost accounting period -- Educational institutions.
+D. CAS 9905.506-Cost Accounting Period- Educational Institutions